 This is Terra Form§ eating.
 Not a diet.
 Not a restriction.
 A practice that works on the nervous system through the body, transforming consumption into something that heals rather than merely fills.

-The eight traditions that follow discovered these principles through different paths.
+The eight traditions that follow discovered these somatic principles through different paths.
 They used different words, embedded the practices in different theologies, served different foods.
-But the underlying pattern is the same.
+But the underlying nervous system pattern is the same.
 The body that eats has not changed in three thousand years.
-What works, works.
+What works on the autonomic system, works.

 Turn the page.
 Enter the traditions.
-See for yourself.
+See for yourself what the body recognises.